 ContentKing is a real-time SEO auditing and monitoring tool.
 It doesn't have a huge customer base like some of the other tools, however, it has 4.8/5 stars on G2 and 4.9/5 stars on Capterra.
 Customers absolutely love this tool.

-One of the core features that separate ContentKing from the alternatives is the 24/7 monitoring feature.
-This is the first of its kind, most other tools offer hourly reporting but that doesn’t cut it.
-I have to admit, they don’t miss a thing.
-I’ve used Content King in the past and I received notification of changes (title tag in my case) within minutes.
+One core feature that separates ContentKing from the alternatives is the 24/7 monitoring feature.
+This is the first of its kind, most other tools offer hourly reporting, but that doesn’t cut it.
+I have to admit; they don't miss a thing.
+I've used Content King in the past, and I received notification of changes (title tag in my case) within minutes.
 I even received a notification that my SSL certificate was expiring soon.

-If you require “always on” monitoring this is the tool for you.
+If you require “always on” monitoring, this is your tool.
 Especially if you have a portfolio of niche sites or you run an agency.
 It will free up your time and notify you when something important occurs.

 |Real-time auditing and monitoring||Pricing is hidden until you start a free trial|

 |Very comprehensive dashboard||Need to pay more to keep historical data for longer|

 Pricing: The options are very difficult to locate.
 You’ll need to start a free trial and answer a bunch of questions before any pricing is revealed.
 Pricing starts at $39/mo for 1,000 web pages and 6 months' worth of data retention.
 Pricing increases based on webpages and data retention period.

 Moz is another household name when it comes to SEO.
 Their product suite is used by businesses all over the world.
 They claim to have the most accurate data set.
 This is no surprise since they analyze 8 million SERPs every day.